 Youtube, Facebook and Instagram are full of junk journal challenges if you know where to look – and they can be a great source of inspiration to get you out of a creative rut.

-Join a junk journal Facebook group, for instance, and you might be tasked with creating anything from tags and clusters to full-blown junk journals, often following some guidelines or a particular theme.
+Join a junk journal Facebook group (like this one!), for instance, and you might be tasked with creating anything from tags and clusters to full-blown junk journals, often following some guidelines or a particular theme.

 Or you might see YouTubers and Instagrammers running challenges for you to join in with like mass making challenges or using up your junk mail.
 You can then share your makes in a Facebook group or by using a special hashtag.